dev-sota/ecs-plugin-example/README.md

 ## Compose sample application

-This sample application was demoed as part of the AWS Cloud Containers Conference on 2020-07-09.
-It has been tested on Linux and macOS.
+This sample application is a demo based on [docker-archive/ecs-plugin](https://github.com/docker-archive/ecs-plugin).

 Note that `$` is used to denote commands in blocks where the command and its output are included.